 - “What did the presenter mean by...?”

-3. Behaviour - Has Your Training Impacted How You Act?
+3. Behavior - Has Your Training Impacted How You Act?

-The behaviour level of assessment goes deeper still and measures how your audience applies the information they have received over time.
-This can be assessed through follow up interviews, observation or performance reviews.
-Keep in mind that in order for behaviour to change, conditions must be favourable within the organisation to support such change.
-If a manager or boss is not supportive of or receptive to change, then an employee may not feel comfortable or may not be allowed to apply what they have learned.
+The behavior level of assessment goes deeper still and measures how your audience applies the information they have received over time.
+This can be assessed through follow-up interviews, observation or performance reviews.
+Keep in mind that in order for behavior to change, conditions must be favorable within the organization to support such change.
+If a manager or boss is not supportive of, or receptive to, change, then an employee may not feel comfortable or may not be allowed to apply what they have learned.